 “We are delighted to be one of the few stately homes who can provide visitors with mobility issues access to all areas of the visitor route, as we have a lift to all floors of the house,” said Paul Hayes, visitor services manager at Chatsworth.
-“There is good wheelchair access to most of the garden, farmyard, shops and restaurants and a free shuttle buggy also runs between the house, stables and farmyard on request.
+“There is good wheelchair access to most of the garden, farmyard, shops and restaurants, and a free shuttle buggy also runs between the house, stables and farmyard on request.
 Manual wheelchairs and mobility scooters are available for visitors to borrow free of charge each day, and we also have a team of volunteers on hand each day to help with accessibility requirements too.

 “Every day brings something different at Chatsworth, whether you’re here to admire the splendour of the house, explore the garden, meet the animals in the farmyard, enjoy afternoon tea and shopping in the stables or at the award-winning Chatsworth Estate Farm Shop in Pilsey, we always look forward to welcoming you.
-Each year we host a number of special events including the Horse Trials, Country Fair and Christmas markets, and from November the house will be transformed for Christmas.
+Each year we host a number of special events, including the Horse Trials, Country Fair and Christmas markets, and from November, the house will be transformed for Christmas.
 We also stage a number of special exhibitions, such as the Sotheby’s Beyond Limits sculpture exhibition in the garden every autumn.”

-A museum collection of trams runs through this remarkable village in Crich, near Matlock.
-Crich Tramway Village is perhaps one of the most unique attractions in the UK, offering visitors the chance to ride on vintage trams.
+A museum collection of trams runs through this remarkable village in Matlock.
+Crich Tramway Village is one of the most unique attractions in the UK, offering visitors the chance to ride on vintage trams.
 Over 60 trams built between 1900 and 1930 run through the village, which has a pub, café and old sweet shop.

 “People with limited mobility can access the exhibitions, which are either at ground level or have a lift to access them.
-There is a Red Lion Pub, which has ground floor access, and Rita’s Tearoom, which has a ramp for access.
+There is a Red Lion Pub, which has ground-floor access, and Rita’s Tearoom, which has a ramp for access.

 “The Access Tram runs twice a day at 11.30am and 2.30pm if requested on arrival at admissions.
 This has been specially adapted with a hydraulic lift for wheelchairs (up to 4 per trip).
 Wheelchairs can be hired for a refundable deposit of £10 per day.
-There is a smooth-way from admissions to the tram terminus allowing for wheelchairs and pushchairs to access the site more easily.”
+There is a smooth way from admissions to the tram terminus allowing for wheelchairs and pushchairs to access the site more easily.”

 For more information, take a look at the website’s accessibility section.

-The centre is accessible throughout, either with level access or lifts for wheelchair users, and offers several disabled toilets.
-Numerous tarmac paths will lead you through the picturesque gardens and along a tranquil lake.
+The centre is accessible throughout, either with level access or lifts for wheelchair users and offers several accessible toilets.
+Numerous tarmac paths will lead you through the picturesque gardens and a tranquil lake.

 The Upper Derwent Valley Trail, an 18-mile circuit around the Ladybower Reservoir, is accessible to people with limited mobility.
 To hire disability-adapted cycles and mobility scooters, visit the cycle-hire centre at Fairholmes.

 Look out over Monsal Dale and the impressive Headstone Viaduct at the viewpoint of Monsal Head, close to the village of Little Longstone.
-The viewpoint offers a short stay car park, free to blue badge holders.
+The viewpoint offers a short-stay car park, free to blue badge holders.
 There is a small 150mm step onto the verge where there are plenty of seats to enjoy the view.

 If you’d like to explore the area on a walk, you can join the Monsal Trail.
 It begins at Bakewell, passing through the countryside for approximately four miles to Monsal Viaduct.
 You can join the trail at various locations.
-For full details and a downloadable map, take a look at the Peak District National Park website.